uthpalaherath/fhiaims-dcc/README.md

 > [!IMPORTANT]
 > FHI-aims is a licensed code.
 If you are taking Dr. Volker Blum's ME511 class at Duke University, this is probably already taken care of.
 Otherwise, visit the FHI-aims website to obtain a license.

-I am grateful for the support I recieved from the Duke Research Computing Team to get all of this to work smoothly.

 ## Contents

 - [Accessing FHI-aims on DCC](#accessing-fhi-aims-on-dcc)